centria/advanced-csharp/src/content/part09/part09-3.md

 * First implement an **abstract class** called **Animal**.
 The class should have a constructor that takes the animal's name as a parameter.
 The Animal class also has non-parameterized methods **Eat** and **Sleep** that return nothing (void).

-* The Sleep method should print "(name) sleeps", and the Eat method should print "(name) Eats".
+* The Sleep method should print "(name) sleeps", and the Eat method should print "(name) eats".
 Here (name) is the name of the animal in question.

 * Implement a class called **Dog** that inherits from Animal.
 Dog should have a **parameterized constructor** that can be used to name it.
 The class should also have a **non-parameterized constructor**, which gives the dog the name "Dog".
 Another method that Dog must have is the non-parameterized **Bark**, and it should not return any value (void).
 Like all animals, Dog needs to have the methods Eat and Sleep.